Development and performance evaluation of a water-based liquid scintillator tracking detector with wavelength-shifting

 \section{Design of new WbLS tracking detector}

 A design of the new WbLS tracking detector is illustrated in Fig.~\ref{wbls_concept}.
 The detector uses WbLS as a neutrino interaction target as well as a sensitive medium.
 The WbLS is optically segmented into 1~cm $\times$ 1~cm$ \times$ 1~cm cells by reflective separators.
 Holes are drilled in the separators from three orthogonal directions, and 1~mm-diameter WLS fibers are inserted along the holes.
-The primary candidate for the WLS fiber is the Y11 fiber by Kuraray Co., Ltd., and following discussion assumes the use of Y11 fibers unless otherwise noted.
 These holes also serve as channels for filling the WbLS into individual cells.
 Although the reflective separators are structurally complex, they can be manufactured by 3D printing.
 The light from the fibers is detected by SiPMs coupled to the fiber ends.
-The basic structure of this detector is similar to that of the SuperFGD, a part of the upgraded T2K near detector consisting of approximately two million plastic scintillator cubes, except that the target and sensitive medium is the WbLS instead of the plastic scintillator.
-This optically segmented three-dimensional structure allows high-resolution measurement of particles from neutrino interactions on a water-equivalent target with the following capabilities: \begin{itemize} \item Efficient three-dimensional reconstruction of charged particles scattered in any direction. \item Detection of short-range, low-momentum charged hadrons, including protons down to 350~MeV/c. \item Capability to distinguish electrons from $\gamma$-rays, enabling precise measurement of electron neutrino interactions. \end{itemize} This work represents the first attempt to implement WbLS in a finely segmented tracking detector with a WLS fiber readout system.
+This optically segmented three-dimensional structure of the detector is similar to that of the SuperFGD\cite{bib:tdr, bib:sfgd, bib:sfgd_kikawa}, a part of the upgraded T2K near detector consisting of approximately two million plastic scintillator cubes, except that the active medium is the WbLS instead of the plastic scintillator to provide a water-equivalent target.
+In this geometry, the detector enables high-resolution measurement of particles from neutrino interactions with the following capabilities as in the SuperFGD: \begin{itemize} \item Efficient three-dimensional reconstruction of charged particles scattered in any direction. \item Detection of short-range, low-momentum charged hadrons, including protons down to 350~MeV/c. \item Capability to distinguish electrons from $\gamma$-rays, enabling precise measurement of electron neutrino interactions. \end{itemize} This work represents the first attempt to implement WbLS in a finely segmented tracking detector with a WLS fiber readout system.